kaplan2539/kaplan2539.github.io/en_US/blog/20180115-run-docker-container-with-current-uid.md

 -rw-r--r-- 1 root root 2578830 Jan 15 10:24 pictures.zip
 ```

 But what's that?
 The file is owned by root.
-To change that we have to tell Docker to run the the container with your current users UID/GUID:
+To change that we have to tell Docker to run the container with your current users UID/GUID:
 ```
 docker run --rm -it -v $HOME/Pictures:/Pictures -v $PWD:/work -w /work \
    -u $(id -u):$(id -g) \